 In 2024, the Private Bank expects net revenues to remain essentially flat compared to 2023.
-Growth in investment product revenues, supported by continued net inflows in assets under management, is expected to be partially offset by a decline in deposit revenues given a more competitive market environment.
+Growth in investment product revenues supported by continued net inflows in assets under management, is expected to be partially offset by increased hedging and funding costs.
+Deposit and lending revenues are expected to remain essentially flat.